WCLOP/WCLOP.github.io/content/index.md

 ## Call for papers

 We welcome submissions of full papers (up to 8 pages) and short papers (up to 4 pages), excluding references and appendices.
-All submissions must adhere to the ICCV 2025 format and will undergo peer review by domain experts. **This is a non-archival track** - accepted papers will be featured either as oral presentations or posters during the workshop without appearing in the official ICCV proceedings.
-Topics of interest include, but are not limited to:
+All submissions must adhere to the ICCV 2025 Author Kit and will undergo **single-blind** peer review by domain experts.
+This is a non-archival track (accepted papers will be featured as oral presentations or posters during the workshop without appearing in the official ICCV proceedings). **Ongoing work, arXiv preprints, and already published papers are all welcome.**

 - Category-level 6D object pose estimation and tracking
 - Open-vocabulary object segmentation and 6D pose estimation